-Tumor microenvironment (TME), which is featured with a high H2O2 and glutathione (GSH) level, a low pH value and hypoxia, imposes crucial influences on tumor therapeutic outcomes.
-Rational design and preparation of nanomaterial systems that are responsive to the intrinsic properties of TME open a promising avenue toward tumor-specific treatment.
-Herein, CoMn-LDHs nanosheets were synthesized via a bottom-up method followed by a surface modification with a photosensitizer Chlorin e6 (Ce6), which exhibited TME-responsive imaging as well as photodynamic and chemodynamic synergetic therapy (PDT/CDT).
-Due to their ultralow bond energy and large adsorption energy, CoMn-LDHs nanosheets show fast self-degradability in GSH (10 mM) microenvironment, giving an excellent CDT activity in mild acidity (pH = 6.5), superior GSH removal ability (99.82%) as well as O2 production (35.37 μg L−1 s−1).
-Moreover, Ce6/CoMn-LDHs nanosheets display a satisfactory PA imaging and GSH-enhanced MR imaging with a 45.1-fold T1-enhancement.
-In addition, both in vitro and in vivo therapeutic tests based on Ce6/CoMn-LDHs demonstrate a satisfactory anticancer activity with a complete cancer cell apoptosis and dramatic tumor elimination.
-This work provides a new perspective for the design of multifunctional 2D nanosheets toward a fully promoted TME-responsive synergetic therapy, which holds great promises for future clinical diagnosis and treatment.
+The tumor microenvironment (TME), which is characterised by high H2O2 and glutathione (GSH) levels, low pH value and hypoxia, imposes crucial influences on tumor therapeutic outcomes.
+Rational design and preparation of nanomaterial systems that are responsive to the intrinsic properties of the TME open a promising avenue towards tumor-specific treatment.
+Herein, CoMn-layered double hydroxide (CoMn-LDH) nanosheets were synthesized via a bottom-up method followed by surface modification with a photosensitizer, chlorin e6 (Ce6), which exhibited TME-responsive imaging as well as photodynamic and chemodynamic synergistic therapy (PDT/CDT).
+Due to their ultralow bond energy and large adsorption energy, CoMn-LDH nanosheets show fast self-degradability in a GSH (10 mM) microenvironment, giving an excellent CDT activity in mildly acidic conditions (pH = 6.5), superior GSH removal ability (99.82%) and O2 production (35.37 μg L−1 s−1).
+Moreover, Ce6/CoMn-LDH nanosheets display satisfactory photoacoustic (PA) imaging and GSH-enhanced magnetic resonance imaging (MRI) with a 45.1-fold T1-enhancement.
+In addition, both in vitro and in vivo therapeutic tests based on Ce6/CoMn-LDH demonstrate a satisfactory anticancer activity with complete cancer cell apoptosis and dramatic tumor elimination.
+This work provides a new perspective for the design of multifunctional 2D nanosheets towards a fully promoted TME-responsive synergistic therapy, which holds great promise for future clinical diagnosis and treatment.